USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |
 'EVERYWHERE'  , 'All'         ,'NO'     ,'CHEMX'       ,'All' ,0.25  ,'UNIT','a',
 ```
-Note that the 'a' operator is important here to create the new link from 'CHEMX' to NO. If we want to scale to 25% of total NOx concentrations, we can add a line to include NO2.
+Note that the 'a' operator is important here to create the new link from 'CHEMX' to NO. If we want to scale to 25% of total NO<sub>x</sub> concentrations, we can add a line to include NO<sub>2</sub>.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |